 Through its enforcement staff, contracted architect consultants, the Division of Investigation (DoI), and the California Office of the Attorney General (AG), the California Architects Board (Board) identifies and takes appropriate action against licensees who, through their conduct, expose themselves to disciplinary action.
 The purpose of the disciplinary process is to ensure the health, safety, and welfare of consumers of the State of California and to preserve high standards of practice in this jurisdiction.

 All complaints are reviewed by the Board’s enforcement staff and if the complaint is technical in nature, a Board contracted architect consultant.
-Complaints containing allegations that, if proven, constitute grounds for disciplinary action, may be sent to the DOI for investigation.
-If the investigation (whether referred to DOI or not) confirms the alleged misconduct, the matter may be submitted to the AG’s office to determine whether sufficient evidence exists to pursue disciplinary action against the subject.
+Complaints containing allegations that, if proven, constitute grounds for disciplinary action, may be sent to the DoI.
+If the investigation (whether referred to the DoI or not) confirms the alleged misconduct, the matter may be submitted to the AG’s office to determine whether sufficient evidence exists to pursue disciplinary action against the subject.
 If it is determined that sufficient evidence exists, an accusation is prepared and served upon the subject, and he or she is given the opportunity to request a hearing to contest the charges against him or her.

 After an Accusation is filed, the case may be resolved by a stipulated settlement.
 Stipulations are written agreements between the parties in which the person charged admits to certain violations and agrees that a particular disciplinary order may be imposed.
 Stipulations are subject to adoption by the Board.